yesadahmed/PowerAutomateManagerDocs/README.md

   - Turning On/Off.
   - Sharing flows (with crm users).
   - Deleting flows.

+The application also:
  - Cache the Token
  - Register and saves the azure client application for flow (for each new tenant).
  - Uses latest Microsoft authentication library (MSAL) for token authentication.
  - Works only with only **oauth** and **certificates** types xrmtoolbox's connection.<br/>

 For how to connect and working examples please see below.<br/>
 # [Go to Conections](#how-to-connect-in-xrmtoolbox-connection-types)<br/>